 This is not merely a fad.
 Black-owned businesses have received an upsurge in sales amid the protests, and this has largely been attributed to social media awareness generation campaigns.

-This is in spite of the fact that Black-owned businesses have been the hardest hit as a result of the COVID downturn.
+This is even though Black-owned businesses have been the hardest hit as a result of the COVID downturn.

 The outcry among the public is turning to actual sales for Black business owners, and this is but one example of how Black people are being empowered due to a tangible movement that aims to assist a unique demographic group.